JunsolKim/neural-and-social-correlates-of-attitudinal-brokerage/README.md

  - /Stata/: Stata data and codes
    - moderating_analysis_data.dta: Data for moderating analyses
    - moderating_analysis.do: Code for moderating analyses and plots
+ - /NSCAB_data_code/: Data, codebook and the entire study codebook of Korean Social Life, Health, and Aging Project, which were originally uploaded in OSF.